 Planning a kitchen garden?
 Traditionally, these gardens were separate from formal parts of a house’s outdoor space and often in a walled garden to protect the produce from harsh weather and scavengers.
 Potagers, or ornamental kitchen gardens, were popularised during the French Renaissance, with edible and non-edible flowers planted alongside vegetables, and the gardens laid out in a pleasing and practical way.

 Today, they're just as popular – if on a smaller scale.
-So, whether your garden is large and your plans ambitious, or yours will be a container garden in a small outdoor space, be inspired by these seven kitchen gardens, all of which show how growing your own fruit and vegetables can be incorporated into any garden design scheme.
+So, whether your garden is large and your plans ambitious, or it's small and you are planning for a modest yield, be inspired by these seven kitchen gardens, all of which show how growing your own fruit and vegetables can be incorporated into any garden design scheme.

 1. An old vicarage with a kitchen garden

 Set within a three-and-a-half-acre country plot, this garden is filled with a glorious array of plants with different colours, scents and flavours in late summer, which would inspire anyone to grab their trowel and start growing their own food with enthusiasm.

 Within the garden, owner Sandra Blaza operates a system of crop rotation, so that each main group of vegetables – brassica, potatoes, onions, root vegetables, and legumes – is grown in a different spot each year.
 An interesting feature of the garden is the inclusion of half-standard gooseberry and currant bushes in the corners of these vegetable beds.
 This unusual way of growing and training soft fruit adds height and structure, and shows off the fruit to great effect.